 The small and portable design of this telescope also comes with great convenience.
 The scope features the Sky X Astronomy software, and it has a focal length of 900mm f/8, so expect to see clear and bright images of the objects in the sky.

 Check out our Celestron PowerSeeker 114 AZ review for more information below.

 What Is the Celestron PowerSeeker 114 AZ Telescope?

 The Celestron PowerSeeker 114 AZ telescope is loved for its simplicity.
 It has a compact design, and can be assembled in under 10 minutes.
-The tripod is made of aluminum.
-Using this material makes the whole device very light and steady.
-All its parts are tightly fitting, and this reduces wiggling when in use.
+The tripod is made of aluminum, which makes the whole device very lightweight and steady.
+All its parts are tightly fitting, which reduces wiggling when in use.